-Liquors are the primary ingredients used to make cocktails.
-The majority of mixed drink recipes require at least one liquor, so whether you call it a liquor, a spirit, or simply booze, these bottles are essential in the bar.
+A liquor, or distilled spirit, is an alcoholic beverage distilled from grains, fruits, or other fermentable ingredients.
+Much stronger than beer and wine, distilled spirits include brandy, gin, rum, tequila, whiskey, vodka, and various flavored liqueurs.
+These are the primary ingredients used in cocktails, and the majority of mixed drink recipes require at least one liquor.
+Whether you call it a liquor, a spirit, or simply booze, these bottles are essential in the bar.

 How Distilled Spirits Are Made

 While a liquor's definition differentiates it as "distilled rather than fermented," every distilled spirit begins with a base ingredient's fermentation.
 This initial process is similar to making beer and wine: yeast is added to wort (a mixture of water and a mash containing a fermentable organic substance).
 As the yeast works its magic, the base ingredient's sugars are converted into alcohol.

 The primary ingredient defines the type of liquor that is produced: